vincentarelbundock/marginaleffects/README.md

   - Functions to estimate contrasts and marginal means are considerably less flexible than `emmeans`.
   - Simulation-based inference is not supported.
-  - Lack of multiplicity adjustements.
+  - Lack of multiplicity adjustments.
   - Limited support for custom contrasts (but see the `comparisons()` function documentation).
   - Newer package with a smaller user base.